Rocky Mountain National Park: Guide for Visiting with Kids

 2. Take a Drive

 During the day, wildlife spotting is less frequent, but a daytime drive in Rocky Mountain National Park offers its own splendor.
 Trail Ridge Road traverses 48 miles through the length of the Park, and more than 11 miles of your journey occurs above timberline.
 At its highest, you're 12,183 feet above sea level.
 Sweeping views eclipse mountaintops.
 On a clear day, you can see to Wyoming.
 The highest paved road in the national park system, Trail Ridge Road is open to visitors for only a short summer season; brutal Rocky Mountain winters typically bury it in the snow until Memorial Day or longer.
-In 2020, it didn't open until July 15.
 It generally closes in late October and isn't plowed at all over the winter.
 Though it's a mountain pass with plenty of hairpin turns, the paved Trail Ridge Road is a doable drive for experienced drivers.
 Those wanting a more daring journey might consider the dirt Fall River Road, which begins on the Park's eastern side, and traverses 11 miles into the high country as a one-way gravel road full of switchbacks and scenery.
 There are no guardrails, and its narrow width means you can often reach out and touch the trees.
 The top of Fall River Road drops you off at the Alpine Visitor Center where you can pick up Trail Ridge Road for the journey back down.

 3. Explore a Visitor Center

-While 2020 has seen service changes, including the closure of most buildings in the Park—visitor centers included—there are four visitor centers throughout the Park.
+There are four visitor centers throughout the Park.
 The Alpine Visitor Center is the highest in the National Park System at the top of Trail Ridge Road and explores the wilderness above timberline.
 There's a fun, well-stocked gift shop here, too, and million-dollar views out a picture window that looks down into a glacier-carved valley.
 You'll find visitor centers at each of the Parks entry points, Beaver Meadows on the east side, which is open year-round; and Kawuneeche on the west side.
 The Fall River Visitor Center also welcomes visitors to the park.

 Adams Falls is a perfect family-friendly hike in Rocky Mountain National Park.